 What if the furniture piece in question doesn't have its measurements listed on a store website?
 Money Crashers says you can typically "call the website's toll-free number to ask a representative to provide you with the actual measurements."

+Have you been trying to figure out the best place to buy furniture online?
+Then you'll want to consider stores' shipping and return policies.
 Amazon, Target, Walmart, and other retailers have standardized the 2-day shipping expectation.
 However, furniture doesn't always play by the same rules as that 96-count of jumbo toilet paper.
 As anyone who's moved or helped someone else move can attest, furniture weight ranges from cat-can-push-it-off-a-table to Mjölnir, the Hammer of Thor (and we weren't worthy).

 Shipping fees, like the weight of furniture, vary widely.
 If you're trying to decide where to buy furniture online, the table below can help guide you through the weeds of what to expect.